 A Revolutionary Era patriot and poet, Annis Boudinot Stockton (1736-1801) transformed her Princeton estate of Morven into the center of culture and influence for the Princeton area.
 It has continued to occupy this role for over 200 years.

 During the Revolutionary War Battle of Princeton, the Morven estate was pillaged by British troops.
-Animals were driven away, furniture and books were burned and the family lost a number of valuable documents and sentimental keepsakes.
+Animals have driven away, furniture and books were burned and the family lost a number of valuable documents and sentimental keepsakes.
 Around this time of her life, Stockton began to write with a great deal of political awareness.
 She wrote themes for Colonel Philip Schuyler and on the death of General Joseph Warren at Bunker Hill.
 General George Washington was to later praise Stockton for her poems on his performance at the Battles of Trenton and Princeton.
 Stockton also ruminated on the surrender of Lord Charles Cornwallis and the British army throughout her writings.